eDNA Metabarcoding

 eDNA metabarcoding detects rare, elusive, or cryptic species that traditional methods often miss - identifying 2–10 times more species from a single environmental sample.
 This comprehensive approach enables early detection of invasive species and environmental threats.

-Faster, more affordable, and scalable
+Faster, affordable, and scalable

 Experience proven cost savings of 30–60% compared to conventional surveys, with over 80% reduction in labor hours. eDNA scales efficiently for projects of any size - making large-scale biodiversity monitoring more accessible than ever.